dannyDace07/dannyDace07/README.md

 I'm an Electrical Engineering student at the **Universidad de Costa Rica** with a strong focus on **digital design**, **VLSI/IC verification**, and **embedded systems**.
 I enjoy working across the full hardware stack — from RTL description and simulation to FPGA implementation and microcontroller firmware.

-My academic and personal projects have led me to develop skills in hardware description languages, verification methodologies, RISC-V architecture, and low-level embedded programming.
+My academic and personal projects have led me to develop skills in hardware description languages, verification methodologies, RISC-V architecture, low-level embedded programming, analog circuit design, and electromagnetic theory.
 I'm equally passionate about the mathematical foundations of engineering and the hands-on side of electronics.

 Outside the lab, you'll find me playing guitar 🎸, watching football ⚽, or reading about microelectronics and chip architecture.